 Just like positive reviews, you should always use your client’s first name and thank them for their feedback.
 Even if you know the client is wrong, this response is not just for their eyes — it’s for all potential clients too.
 Let them know that you take feedback seriously and each experience is important to you.

-- It’s never a good idea to start a long conversation publicly, especially when you’re speaking to a client who is upset.
-Offer to contact them offline to resolve the issue:
+This shows potential clients you have integrity, you hold your business to high standards, and above all, you are a professional.
+It’s never a good idea to start a long conversation publicly, especially when you’re speaking to a client who is upset.
+Instead, offer to contact them offline to resolve the issue:

-“I just sent you an email with some additional questions.
+“I just sent you an email with some additional questions!
 Let’s see what we can do to fix this : )”

 Responding to negative reviews quickly and professionally allows you to control the conversation on your site.
 Boost your image with potential clients by showing how reasonable you are and how dedicated you are to your brand integrity.

 Not signed up for StyleSeat yet?
 Learn more here.